How your produce is grown matters!

 In 2021, we learned about regenerative market gardening and were motivated to start growing some of the vegetables for our customers.

 The land had previously been used for cows, goats, and chickens while our kids were growing up.
-A garden was just what we needed to ensure the freshest veggies were grown without sprays or chemicals.
+A market garden was just what we needed to ensure the freshest produce was grown without sprays or chemicals.

 A woman standing in a vegetable garden holding freshly harvested bunches of green onions, smiling, with a barn and fence in the background on a partly cloudy day.

-We had our first growing season in 2022, after a lot of hard work preparing our land, many YouTube videos.
+We had our first growing season in 2022, after extensive preparation of our land and numerous YouTube videos.
 We started with just a few crops of lettuce, radish, beets, zucchini, cucumbers, and carrots.

 We never add synthetic chemicals or fertilizers.
-We focus on soil health to grow the most nutrient dense, tasty and colorful produce you can find.
+We focus on soil health, and the results are the most nutrient-dense, tasty, and colorful produce you can find.